atomist/automation-client/README.md

             .then(() => {
                 return Promise.resolve({ code: 0 });
 //                                     ^ -- Command handlers are expected to return a 'Promise' of type
 //                                          'HandlerResult' which just defines a return code.
-None 0
+Nonzero
 //                                           return codes indicate errors.
             });
     }